 Matthew Montplaisir, MEd, CSCS, is Minnesota native from Buffalo, MN.
 He competed in football, basketball and track and field in HS, where he was named student athlete of the year in 2016.
 He attended Gustavus Adolphus College, where he played football and track and field, while double majoring in Exercise Physiology and Management.
 Upon graduating from Gustavus, he continued his education at the University of Minnesota, where he recently graduated with his M Ed. in Sports and Exercise Science.
 Matthew has coached and trained a variety of athletes, ranging from 2-3rd grade basketball and baseball, to working with the Men’s and Women’s Gopher Hockey team under Cal Dietz, and most recently was the horizontal jumps coach for Minnetonka boys track and field.
 Matthew was influenced by many great coaches who helped him succeed as an athlete, and is driven to positively influence each athlete he has the opportunity to train.

-Sports performance services are provided by Training HAUS, powered by TCO and are offered at Training HAUS in Eagan, select TCO clinic locations and at partner facilities.
-With a flagship location in Eagan, Training HAUS is an elite athletic performance and recovery facility that is unparalleled in the Twin Cities.
-Utilizing innovative, science-based methods, Training HAUS’ industry-leading team of experts work together to form a personalized approach for the athlete.
-Collectively, they establish a foundation for athletic performance that promises to challenge, inspire and produce real results.
-To learn more, visit TrainingHAUS.com.
+Training HAUS, with a flagship location in Eagan, is an elite athletic performance and recovery philosophy that is unparalleled in the Twin Cities.
+Utilizing innovative, science-based methods, our industry-leading team of experts work together to form a personalized approach for the athlete.
+Collectively, we establish a foundation for athletic performance that promises to challenge, inspire and produce real results.
+To learn more and find locations, visit TrainingHAUS.com.

 Bachelor of Arts (BA) in Exercise Physiology & Management, Gustavus Adolphus College (2020)